ktorio/ktor-documentation/topics/azure-app-service.md

 Application url: https://your-webapp-name.azurewebsites.net
 ```

-When the deployment completes, you should be able to see your new web app running in the location shown above.
+When the deployment completes, you should be able to see your new web app running at the URL shown above.

 ### To an existing web app